hyperledger-labs/yui-ibc-solidity/README.md

 IBC implementations in ethereum.

+NOTE: This is yet pre-alpha non-production-quality software.

 ## Features

 - Implementation of [ICS](https://github.com/cosmos/ics/tree/master/spec)
-- Implementation of ICS-20 that can use ERC20 token
+- Implementation of ICS-20 that can integrate with ERC20 token
 - IBFT2.0 Light Client

 ## Getting started